EAT-JBCOMMUNITY/EAT/README.md

 HOW TO PROCESS THE SOURCES INSIDE AN IDE
 ----------------------------------------
-In order to process the eap-additional-testsuite sources, please, after following the steps of the section **"HOW TO BUILD EAP ADDITIONAL TESTSUITE INSIDE AN IDE (ECLIPSE, IntelliJ IDEA, NETBEANS)"** (activating the equivalent server profile and the standalone profile, etc), proceed to the following actions depending on the way of processing and the IDE that you choose :
+In order to process the EAT sources, please, after following the steps of the section **"HOW TO BUILD EAP ADDITIONAL TESTSUITE INSIDE AN IDE (ECLIPSE, IntelliJ IDEA, NETBEANS)"** (activating the equivalent server profile and the standalone profile, etc), proceed to the following actions depending on the way of processing and the IDE that you choose :

 **1st WAY OF PROCESSING (This way applies for all the IDEs)**